-Action to be taken if the patient is excluded Document the reason for exclusion and any action taken in the individual's clinical records. (continued) Inform or refer to the GP or a prescriber as appropriate.
+Document the reason for exclusion and any action taken in the individual's clinical records.

+Inform, or refer to, the GP or a prescriber as appropriate.

-Action to be taken if the patient or carer declines treatment Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration and recorded appropriately.
-Where a person lacks the capacity, in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016, a decision to vaccinate may be made in the individual's best interests.
+Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration.
+Where a person lacks the capacity, in accordance with the Mental Capacity Act 2018, a decision to vaccinate may be made in the individual's best interests.
 For further information on consent see Chapter 2 of 'The Green Book'.
-Advise the individual/carer about the protective effects of the vaccine, the risks of infection and potential complications if not immunised.
-Document advice given and the decision reached.
-Inform or refer to the GP or a prescriber as appropriate.
-Arrangements for referral for medical advice As per GHA policy